Benvenuto (song): Lyrical theme

 Containing a few reference to current events, the single is an anthem to the future, written with the aim to inject courage and optimism to the listeners, despite the worldwide economic crisis that began in the late 2000s.

 The track is dedicated to the most authentic things and people, and wants to encourage them not to be afraid of being themselves.
 Some lines of the song also refer to Pausini's private life.

 Music video

 The music video for "Benvenuto", directed by Gaetano Morbioli, was released on 27 September 2011.

-It was filmed in the Arena Park in Amsterdam during late July 2011, and the shooting of the video was interrupted by paparazzi.
+It was filmed at different locations in Amsterdam during late July 2011, and the shooting of the video was interrupted by paparazzi.
 The music video was released on September 28, 2011 on Warner Music's YouTube account.

 Pausini, who plays the main character of the video, wears hippy-style clothes by Roberto Cavalli.
 Gaetano Morbioli declared about the video:

 "We reconstructed a situation that somehow evokes the big gatherings of a few years ago, a sort of modern-day Woodstock.
 The music video shows a journey to a magic place, in which a unique concert will be staged."